Kenya

 Securing water supply and sanitation

-In the face of growing urbanization, AFD is supporting government measures to ensure that urban populations have access to more reliable water services.
+In the face of growing urbanization, AFD is supporting government measures to ensure that urban populations have access to more reliable water supply.
 We also address the funding gap in the particular area of sanitation, paying particular attention to respect for the environment and the protection of water resources.

 We intervene:

-• in the strengthening of drinking water production and distribution facilities, sewage treatment and the optimization of network management by the operating companies (we intervened in the three largest cities of the country: Nairobi, Mombasa and Kisumu);
+• In the strengthening of drinking water production and distribution facilities, sewage treatment and the optimization of network management by the operating companies (we intervened in the three largest cities of the country: Nairobi, Mombasa and Kisumu);

 Supporting the development of transport infrastructure